 Larry Corey is head of the Fred Hutch-based operations center for the COVID-19 Prevention Network (CoVPN), which was formed by the National Institute of Allergy and Infectious Diseases (NIAID) at the United States (US) National Institutes of Health (NIH).
-CoVPN will work to develop and conduct studies to ensure rapid and thorough evaluation of US government-sponsored COVID-19 vaccines and antibodies for the prevention of COVID-19 disease.
-For more information on active trials, or to volunteer for a COVID-19 prevention clinical study, please see the CoVPN website.
+CoVPN is developing and conducting studies to ensure rapid and thorough evaluation of US government-sponsored COVID-19 vaccines and antibodies for the prevention of COVID-19 disease.
+Please see the CoVPN website for more information on active trials, news releases summarizing trial results to date, or to volunteer for a COVID-19 prevention clinical study.

 Elizabeth Duke is leading a trial that will be conducted at the Fred Hutch COVID-19 Clinical Research Center.
-The purpose of this trial is to evaluate treatment with orally-administered EIDD-2801 in an outpatient setting in participants with confirmed SARS-CoV-2 infection, the virus that causes COVID-19.
+The purpose of this trial is to evaluate treatment with orally-administered EIDD-2801 in an outpatient setting for participants with confirmed SARS-CoV-2 infection, the virus that causes COVID-19, who are symptomatic.

 Larry Corey, Emily Ford, and Anton Sholukh published a sero-epidemiology study of SARS-CoV-2 in Blaine County, ID, with follow up analysis of humoral response to seasonal coronaviruses and functionality of SARS-CoV-2 antibodies (a collaboration with Ketchum FD, University of Washington [UW] Virology and Albany College of Pharmacy and Health Sciences).